Air Fryer Hacks You'll Wish You Knew Sooner

 Here's the thing about air fryers: it's a magical thing how you can simply pop your food into the basket, let the hot air circulation do its thing, and enjoy something yummy just a few minutes later.
 But when it comes to recipes that involve stacked ingredients, think sandwiches or anything that involves a slice of cheese on top, that rapidly-circulating air can make a bit of a mess.

-While the process isn't likely to blow apart your entire meal, some ingredients may need to be a little more secured to ensure that they come out in perfect condition, and not a strange salad version of what you intended to make.
-The solution couldn't be simpler: just stick a toothpick in your sandwich, making sure to secure the ingredients you're worried about, and voila!
-That being said, only use wood or reusable metal toothpicks, never plastic.
+While the process isn't likely to blow apart your entire meal, some ingredients may need to be a little more secured to ensure that they come out in perfect condition.
+Thankfully, the solution couldn't be simpler: just stick a toothpick in your sandwich or stacked food, making sure to secure the ingredients you're worried about, and you're done!
+That being said, only use wood or reusable metal toothpicks for this hack, never plastic.

 Some air fryers allow you to proof and bake bread